Arthurjiang2009/hello/README.md

 # hello

-This is a easy project for new Python programmers.
+This is a easy project for new Python or c++ programmers.